OUR HISTORY

 Martinique

-Cradle of Rhum Agricole
+Cradle of agricultural rum

 It was Christopher Columbus who introduced sugar cane to Martinique in 1493, on his second voyage to the New World.
 The island’s rich soils are ideal for the development of aplant that also benefits from its particularly favorable hot, humid tropical climate.